ktoso/rx-wiki/Implementing-Your-Own-Operators.md

 ```
 The following section shows how you form the scaffolding of your operator so that it will work correctly with `lift( )`.

+(**Note:** in Xtend, a Groovy-like language, you can implement your operators as _extension methods_ and can thereby chain them directly without using the `lift( )` operator.
+See [Android Development Has Its Own Swift](http://blog.futurice.com/android-development-has-its-own-swift) for more information about using RxJava with Xtend.)

 # Implementing Your Operator

 Define your operator as a public class that implements the [`Operator`](http://netflix.github.io/RxJava/javadoc/rx/Observable.Operator.html) interface, like so: